ratson/conflake/docs/development/design-decisions.md

 # Design Decisions

-This document attempts to describe some design choices of the project, to help understanding why some features are developed / not developed.
+This document attempts to describe some design choices of the project, helping to understand the rationale behind the development or omission of certain features.

 ## Using the module system